 By Ferry: There are regular ferries from Marseille, Toulon, and Nice in France, Sardinia and mainland Italy.

 What to eat and drink: Corsica is famous for its fine charcuterie and boar features heavily in the island’s cuisine (try the figatellu di Corsica, prisutto ham, coppa, and lonzu).
 Pigs here are raised half-wild on a diet of acorns and chestnuts.
 Corsica’s unique cuisine food owes its unique flair to its geography, proximity to Italy, and centuries of Genoese occupation.
 Corsican cheese is traditionally made of sheep or goats’ milk.
 Brocciu, a ricotta-like fresh cheese is the island’s most famous example.
 It can be served fresh or aged for a more pungent flavor.
 Wine has been produced in Corsica since the Greeks brought the grape here more than 25 centuries ago.
 Heavy sunshine and varied micro climates allow it to produce excellent and very diverse wines found throughout the island.
 The Patrimonio and Ajaccio AOC appellations are two of the island’s best.

 Not sure yet what you want to do on your tailor-made private tour?
-Here is a link to view a selection of our custom-crafted itineraries for inspiration to give you an idea as to what you can experience in Italy with Audrey.
+Here is a link to view a selection of our custom-crafted itineraries for inspiration to give you an idea as to what you can experience in France, Italy and Spain with Audrey.

-Audrey helps you make your vacation to Europe truly memorable by creating a truly unique itinerary that promises a personal experience you will not find anywhere else.
+Audrey helps you make your vacation to Italy, France and Spain truly memorable by creating a unique itinerary that promises a personal experience you will not find anywhere else.
 All Tours are custom-designed and private.
-Contact Audrey to chat about how to book your very own private tour to Italy with an exclusive itinerary designed around your wishes.
+Contact Audrey to chat about how to book your very own private tour with an exclusive itinerary designed around your wishes.